SoftUni-Internal/interactive-content/EN/03-Lists/02-Reading-and-Printing-Lists.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that sums all numbers in a list in the following order:
+Create a program that sums all numbers in a list in the following order:
 - **first** + **last**, **first + 1** + **last - 1**, **first + 2** + **last - 2**, … **first + n**, **last - n**